 Great!
 We took an early dinner at our favourite spot (thankfully, by then the rain had stopped) and headed to the Taiping Zoo.

 The ticket price for the night safari was higher at RM10.00 per adult (it was free for my son since he is below 5 years old).
 My initial idea was to take a slow stroll in the zoo but my wife was strongly against it as it was night & she was not comfortable bringing our son along for the walk (it turned out that she was right – some of the lanes were too dark to be walking, we will never know if any animals had escaped at the area).

 So, we decided to take the “train” which cost about RM2.00 per person.
 A guide was on the train and he was telling about the animals whilst we were taken around the zoo

-There is a big difference of watching the animals during the day and during the night – well, it looks more scary during the night.
+There is a big difference in watching the animals during the day and during the night – well, it looks scarier during the night.

 That’s because the lights were dimmed (according to the guide, to mimic moonlight) and shadows & movements tend to play a trick in our eyes.
 It was worth the price.